Facilitate consensus between owner/ operators and OEMs to enable open access to onboard data for open pit and underground mobile equipment.

-- Publish a series of case studies through tracking OEM and operator use of the published guideline (Open Data Lighthouse Project).
+- Tracking OEM and operator use of the published guideline (Open Data Lighthouse Project) and publish a series of case studies.

 Most leading enterprise mine operators focus on continuous improvement and innovation.
 This requires a significant amount of technology, systems and information, including source data related to the real-time and historical performance of mobile mining equipment.